Ryan Coogler: Upcoming projects

 In February 2021, Coogler's production company Proximity Media signed an exclusive five-year deal with Disney to produce content for them, which includes a Disney+ television series based in Black Panther's home country of Wakanda.
-The new Disney+ television series has been titled Eyes of Wakanda and was released on August 1, 2025.

-In November 2024, Denzel Washington stated that Coogler has a role for him in Black Panther 3.
 In November 2025, Coogler confirmed that Black Panther 3 would be his next feature film following Sinners.

+Coogler is currently developing a new reboot of the TV series The X-Files.
+In April 2025, Coogler said the X-Files reboot would be his next project after Sinners, and he began working on the project by October of that year; Coogler said that he chose to work on the project due to his mother's love for the original series.
+A pilot had been ordered at Hulu by March 2026, set to be written and directed by Coogler while Jennifer Yale will serve as showrunner.

+Coogler is also set to executive-produce an Animorphs TV series for Disney+ through Proximity Media.
+This will be the second Animorphs show after the live-action series.

 Themes and recognition

 Black Panther (2018) broke numerous box office records and became the highest-grossing film of all time by an African American director.
 Many of Coogler's films have received widespread acclaim and commercial success.
 His work has been hailed by critics for centering on often overlooked cultures and characters—most notably African Americans.
 He frequently collaborates with actor Michael B. Jordan and composer Ludwig Göransson, who have, respectively, appeared in and composed all of his films.